HOW TO OPT OUT OF MEDICARE

-Subsequent Steps: Follow the above Steps One through Five for a non-participating physician, except that the physician may not provide private contracting services until the first date of the next quarter that is at least 30 days after receipt of the notice by the carrier.
+Subsequent Steps: Follow the above Steps One through Six for a non-participating physician, except that the physician may not provide private contracting services until the first date of the next quarter that is at least 30 days after receipt of the notice by the carrier.
 For example, the carrier must receive the notice from the physician by Sept.
 1 if the physician seeks to provide private contracting services beginning on Oct.
-1. Mark your calendar to send in a new "opt out" affidavit every two years to maintain your status.
+1.

 - CMS Benefit Policy Manual (Rev. 147, 08-26-11)